masuday/Blupf90TutorialStandard/mrode_c03ex031_animal_model.md

 ~~~~~
 -->

-The parameter file is following.
-To obtain the exact solutions, we have
-`OPTION solve_method FSPAK`.
-With this option, we can calculate the reliability of a solution using the diagonal elements i.e.,
-prediction error variance (PEV)) of the inverse of the left-hand side of mixed model equations.
+The parameter file is as follows.
+To obtain the exact solutions, we have `OPTION solve_method FSPAK`.
+With this option, we can calculate the reliability of a solution using the diagonal elements that is, prediction error variance (PEV)) of the inverse of the left-hand side of mixed model equations.
 Additional option `OPTION sol se` is needed to calculate PEV.

 ~~~~~{language=blupf90 caption="param_mr03a.txt"}
 DATAFILE